When consent is required

 The installation, and keeping installed, of any overhead electric line requires (with certain limited exceptions) the Department for the Economy's consent under Article 40 of the Electricity (Northern Ireland) Order 1992.

-This requirement extends to both overhead lines installed by Northern Ireland Electricity (NIE) as part of the public electricity network, and direct (or private) lines installed by private operators.
+This requirement extends to both overhead lines installed by Northern Ireland Electricity Networks (NIE Networks) as part of the public electricity network, and direct (or private) lines installed by private operators.

-The article 40 application form for NIE details the additional information required by the Department to assist it in processing an Article 40 application by NIE.
+The article 40 application form for NIEN details the additional information required by the Department to assist it in processing an Article 40 application by NIE Networks.

 Application form (private operator)